Introduction to the Sports Jacket

 The Sports Jacket Shirt

 A sports jacket is most appropriately paired with a dress shirt.
 When wearing them together, the same rules apply as when wearing a suit – try to ensure ¼ to ½ inch of cuff shows and about ½ inch of the top of the collar above the jacket’s collar.
 Casual shirts with button cuffs and button-down or spread collars are at home here, as well as check and wide/multicolor stripe patterns.
 I am not a fan of designer T-shirts or polo shirts being worn with a sports jacket – however if you are in the right environment (see this picture of Glen Palmer and Lloyd Boston)-it can be pulled off.
-Here is a picture of a young man who knows how to wear a corduroy sports jacket and dress shirt with style!

 The Sports Jacket and Trousers